-During the selection phase, the Multidisciplinary Selection Committee meet to select those students who will benefit from the specified highly capable services.
+During the selection phase, the Multidisciplinary Selection Committee meets to select students who will benefit from specified highly capable services.
 All data from the screening and referral phases should be considered.
-There are no prescribed ways to use the multiple criteria, but the criteria should help to inform the committee about student strengths that may need to be served through the variety of services that are available.
-The one important thing to remember is that the committee should use all of the data collected to find the strengths of the student in order to consider the continuum of services that will be provided.
+While there are no prescribed ways to use the criteria, committees should use ALL of the data collected to find the strengths of a student in order to consider the variety of services that may be available.